iam-MustakAhmedKhan/sj-task1/README.md

 ## Documentation

-after successfully install this repo . can test the api with swagger Documentation
+after successfully installing this repo. can test the API with Swagger documentation

 ```http
 GET /docs/v1